-- (4) Special classes, separate schooling, or other removal of a child with a disability from the general education environment shall occur only when the nature or severity of the disability is such that education in general education classes with the use of supplementary aids and services cannot be achieved satisfactorily. - (5) In providing or arranging for the provision of non-academic and extracurricular services and activities, including meals, recess periods, assemblies, and study trips, the CSC shall ensure that a child with a disability participates with non-disabled children in those services and activities to the maximum extent appropriate to the needs of that child. - (iv) In determining the LRE for an individual student, the CSC shall consider: - (A) The needs of the individual child as well as any potential harmful effect on the child or the quality of services that he or she needs. - (B) A continuum of placement options must be made available to meet the needs of children with disabilities for special education and related services.
-The options on this continuum include the general education classroom, special classes (a self-contained classroom in the school), home bound instruction, or instruction in hospitals or institutions. - (v) When special schools and institutions may be appropriate, the CSC shall consider such placement options in coordination with the Area Special Education Office.
+- (4) Special classes, separate schooling, or other removal of a child with a disability from the general education environment shall occur only when the nature or severity of the disability is such that education in general education classes with the use of supplementary aids and services cannot be achieved satisfactorily. - (5) In providing or arranging for the provision of non-academic and extracurricular services and activities, including meals, recess periods, assemblies, and study trips, the CSC shall ensure that a child with a disability participates with non-disabled children in those services and activities to the maximum extent appropriate to the needs of that child. - (iv) In determining the LRE for an individual student, the CSC shall: - (A) Consider the needs of the individual child as well as any potential harmful effect on the child or the quality of services that he or she needs.